 - Get emergency numbers for each city you will be visiting, as well as the numbers of the American consulate and/or embassy in your destination countries.

 - Learn important words (and ask your travel companion to do so) in the language of the country you will be visiting, including "cancer," "doctor" and "emergency."
-This will expedite assistance in an emergency situation.
+This will expedite assistance in an emergency.

 - If traveling by plane, you may have an elevated risk of blood clots (always a risk when flying) due to your cancer.
-Make sure to get up and walk around at least once every hour while on the plane to increase your circulation.
+Make sure to get up and walk around at least once every hour while on the plane to increase your circulation and consider compression socks for long flights.
 Ask your doctor if you should take an aspirin or other medication to thin your blood before the flight.
 If you are severely anemic due to your cancer, get permission from your doctor before flying or visiting high-altitude locations.

 - Keep hydrated, especially when on a plane, in a dry hotel room or out and about in an arid climate.
 Do not drink alcohol during airline flights.

 - If you do feel sick, get medical assistance immediately.
 There is always someone on the plane who will be able to help you or make arrangements to get help.
 Your hotel should be able to facilitate getting you proper care as well.

 - Avoid straining your immune system by taking steps to minimize your chances of infection and injury.
 Drink only bottled water and eat only well-cooked, hot food at reputable establishments.

 - Eating well-balanced meals can be tricky when traveling, especially if the food in your destination is distasteful to you.
 Consider bringing along meal-replacement drinks and snacks (like peanut-butter, crackers, chocolate and energy bars) for backup.